umguec/Chalearn-LAP-Inpainting-Competition-Track-3---WCCI-2018/starting-kit/README.md

 ```

 Note: If you want to run the code on a GPU, you must have a suitable NVIDIA GPU and install the CUDA Toolkit and optionally cuDNN.

+Once the installation is complete, you can run the notebooks to train and validate the baseline.
+That is:

+training-demo.ipynb shows how to train the model by reconstructing training fingerprint images.
+validation demo-demo.ipynb shows how to use a trained model to reconstruct validation fingerprint images.